Mascota volcanic field: Geography and geomorphology

-The Rio Mascota and Rio Talpa cross the field.
+The Río Mascota and Río Talpa cross the field.
 Aside from the town of Mascota, Talpa de Allende is another settlement in the southwestern part of the field.
 The field covers a total area of about 2000 km2.
-East of the Mascota volcanic field lies the wider Atenguillo graben, which has a number of volcanic fields associated with.
-North of Mascota the San Sebastian volcanic field is older than Mascota and may be associated with the Tepic rift.
+East of the Mascota volcanic field lies the wider Atenguillo graben, which has a number of associated volcanic fields.
+North of Mascota, the San Sebastian volcanic field is older than Mascota and may be associated with the Tepic rift.

 Geology

 The field lies within the Jalisco tectonic block.
-Two grabens cut tuffs of Cretaceous age in the area and the Mascota field has developed in these grabens, with the exception of a group of cones farther north which probably formed on a fault.
+Two grabens cut tuffs of Cretaceous age in the area, and the Mascota field has developed in these grabens, with the exception of a group of cones farther north that probably formed on a fault.

-This part of Mexico is in a complex tectonic regimen.
+This part of Mexico is in a complex tectonic regime.
 Starting 14 million years ago, extension across the present-day Gulf of California commenced.
 Extension further occurred during the Pleistocene in the adjacent Mexican mainland in the Tepic-Zacoalco rift, which separates the Jalisco block from the Sierra Madre Occidental, and the Colima rift zone with its probable submarine extension, the Manzanillo canyon.
-Volcanism and earthquake activity is still ongoing in these rift zones today, forming for example Ceboruco and Volcan Colima which is Mexico's most active volcano.
-These two rift zones together with the Middle America Trench delimit the Jalisco block.
+Volcanism and earthquake activity are still ongoing in these rift zones today, forming, for example, Ceboruco and Volcán Colima, which is Mexico's most active volcano.
+These two rift zones, together with the Middle America Trench, delimit the Jalisco block, which contains four volcanic fields including the Mascota field.

 At the same time, the Rivera Plate subducts beneath the Jalisco block, causing earthquakes such as the 1932 Mexico earthquake.
 Farther south, the Rivera Plate is bordered by the Cocos Plate which is also subducting beneath Mexico.
 The relatively oblique subduction of the Cocos Plate may be responsible for the Colima graben, while another theory postulates that the Colima graben is an extension of the East Pacific Rise.
-The Riviera Plate is a remnant of the Farallon Plate.
+The Rivera Plate is a remnant of the Farallon Plate.

 Composition

 The field is known for having erupted many disparate types of rocks.
-Volcanic rocks which have been observed include absarokite, andesite, basaltic andesite, hornblende-lamprophyre, minette and spessartite.
-Basaltic andesite and minette form about 50% of all exposed rocks.
-Part of this diversity may reflect different classifications of the rocks rather than actual chemical differences, however.
-Such a variety of volcanic rocks has been found at the adjacent volcanic fields of Ayutla, Los Volcanes and Tapalpa.
+Observed volcanic rocks include absarokite, andesite, basaltic andesite, hornblende-lamprophyre, minette, and spessartite.
+Basaltic andesite and minette constitute about 50% of all exposed rocks.
+Some of this diversity may reflect different classifications of the rocks rather than actual chemical differences, however.
+A similar variety of volcanic rocks has been found at the adjacent volcanic fields of Ayutla, Los Volcanes, and Tapalpa.

-As a plate subducts and sinks into the mantle, it loses water to the abovelying mantle wedge.
+As a plate subducts and sinks into the mantle, it loses water to the overlying mantle wedge.
 This water also transports material from the subducting slab into the mantle wedge, modifying its chemistry.
 The melting of this modified mantle wedge appears to be the source of Mascota magmas, albeit with some magmas being modified by interactions with the crust.

-Minettes of the Mascota volcanic field are the world's youngest.
-Potassium-argon dating has yielded ages of 70,000 ± 80,000 years ago for these.
+The minettes of the Mascota volcanic field are the world's youngest.
+Potassium-argon dating has yielded ages of 70,000 ± 80,000 years for these rocks.